COVID19Tracking/website/_src/api.md

 * `totalTestResults` - Calculated value (`positive` + `negative`) of total test results.
 * `hospitalized` - Total cumulative number of people hospitalized.
 * `death` - Total cumulative number of people that have died.
+* `hash` - A unique ID changed every time the data updates.
+Survives a cache reset.
+* `lastModified` - The date the _API cache_ was last updated.
+Even if the values didn't change but the cache was manually cleared or reset the date will reflect that time of reset and doesn't necessarily indicate an update was made.
+Manual cache clearing is rare however.

 * `posNeg` - _DEPRECATED_ Renamed to `totalTestResults`.
 * `total` - _DEPRECATED_ Will be removed in the future. (`positive` + `negative` + `pending`).
 Pending has been an unstable value and should not count in any totals.